-When the first marker is completely inside the view and marked by the green crosshairs, you can press "Define First Marker"
+When the first marker is inside the view and marked by the green crosshairs, you can press the right button "Define First Marker"

 By pressing the button, the first marker is defined and is automatically moved into the center of the camera view.
-Immediately after centering the first marker, the Camera-

-Drive starts to collect all the other markers.
+Immediately after centering the first marker, the Camera-Drive starts to collect all the other markers.